DevXT-LLC/ezlocalai/README.md

 the router.
 With lazy voice loading, the same values cap how many transient local TTS/STT instances may run at once.

+Qwen-TTS voices live in the `voices/` directory as `.wav` reference samples.
+If a same-name `.txt` transcript exists, ezlocalai uses it for transcript-conditioned voice cloning; custom voices without a transcript automatically fall back to speaker-embedding-only cloning.

 ### Voice Passthrough Mode (`VOICE_SERVER=<url>`)

 When set to a URL, voice requests are forwarded to that server: